aCampello/genius-square/README.md

 ```

 Finding one solution for each configuration is really just a question of milliseconds.
 Finding <i>all</i> solutions was another story.
 Sometimes it took as much as 10 seconds for one configuration alone.
-We estimated it would take us a week to have our sought-after answer to the original question how hard the game was.
+We estimated it would take us a week to have our sought-after answer to the original question on how hard the game was.

 ### 2. Iterating over all configuration